CCI-MOC/hil/docs/rest_api.md

 `GET /node/<node>`

+Show details of a node.

+Returns a JSON object representing a node.
-Show detailed information about a node.
-The response includes the following fields:
+The object will have at least the following fields:

-* "name", the name/label of the node.
+        * "name", the name/label of the node (string).
-* "free", indicates whether the node is free or has been allocated to a project.
+        * "project", indicates whether the node belongs to a project, displaying None if not and the name of the project if so to a project.
         * "nics", a list of nics, each represted by a JSON object having at least the following fields:
-        * "label", the nic's label.
+                - "label", the nic's label.
-        * "macaddr", the nic's mac address.
+                - "macaddr", the nic's mac address.

-Response body:

-    {
-        "name": "box02",
-        "free": true,
-        "nics": ["ipmi", "pxe", "external",...]
-    }
+Example:  '{"name": "node1",
+            "project": "project1",
+            "nics": [{"label": "nic1", "macaddr": "01:23:45:67:89"},
+                     {"label": "nic2", "macaddr": "12:34:56:78:90"}]
+               }'

 ## Projects

 ### project_create